 What qualifications do I need to apply?

-For more specific details of our admission criteria please visit the following course page – MSc in Applied Linguistics for Language Teaching
+For more specific details of our admission criteria please visit the course page for MSc in Applied Linguistics for Language Teaching

 How many students do you recruit to the programme?

-Approximately 10 places are available on this course, although this number may fluctuate according to need.
+Approximately 10-15 places are available on this course, although this number may fluctuate according to need.

 Can I study online or through distance learning?

 MSc in Applied Linguistics for Language Teaching is a distance learning course specifically for experienced teachers of English language.
 Please see the specific course page for more information.

 What are the backgrounds of students on this programme?